say: I do not know this, therefore it is false.

 That could be a good summarization of our present knowledge.

 it ridiculous.
 The people who openly laughed at Örstedt didnīt even

 bother to make the simple experiment that he had done.
-Soon
+Soon they all

-1915, the German Alfred Wegener presented a theory that the continents are
+German Alfred Wegener presented a theory that the continents are

 moving.
-He had noted, among other things, that Africa and south
+He had noted, among other things, that Africa and south America

 together.
 For this theory Wegener became ridiculed and humiliated for